adamsilver/fdpb/02-a-checkout-flow.md

 - the value doesn't contain letters, slashes, minus signs and decimal points.
 - the value isn't a very large number

+Let's apply these rules to the expiry date.
+Incrementing doesn't make sense and the number could start with a zero.
+And many credit card put a slash in the expiry date which users should be able to copy.
+Using a number input is not only inappropriate, but it also creates a jarring user experience as the user types a slash which is ignored.

-We'll look at an appropriate use of the number input in the next chapter.
+We'll look at appropriate use caes of the number input in the next chapter.

 ### Forgiving Bad Input